sealionking/drupal_module_og-sm/og_sm_variable/README.md

 ## Functionality
 This module provides:
-* API to set and get variables per Site.
+* API to set and get a single variable per Site.
 * Get all variables at once for a Site.
+* Get for all sites the values of a specific variable name.
 * Delete all variables at once for a Site.
 * Caching to speed up variable access.